ajaydevarakonda7/hyperledger-course-notes/Chapter 1.md

 In summary, distributed ledger technology generally consists of three basic components:

-A data model that captures the current state of the ledger A language of transactions that changes the ledger state A protocol used to build consensus among participants around which transactions will be accepted, and in what order, by the ledger.
+1. A `data model`, that captures the current state of the ledger
+2. A `language of transactions` that changes the ledger state
+3. A `protocol` used to build consensus among participants around which transactions will be accepted, and in what order, by the ledger.